kevinfengcs88/nvim/README.md

 - Make jumping to a mark also perform zz afterwards
 - Prevent comment lines being added in bash
 - Get harpoon back in here primeagen is just terry davis v2
+- Have treesitter install vimdoc by default (help menus are broken without it)

 ## Uninstalling